-Absa, FNB, Nedbank and Standard bank repo cars are sold from repossession auctions like Burchmores and Aucor on a weekly basis throughout different regions of South Africa.
-With the current credit crunch many people are facing financial difficulties and sadly as a result are losing vehicles due to defaulting on monthly payments.
+Absa, FNB, Nedbank and Standard bank repo cars are sold from repossession auctions.
+Like Burchmores and Aucor auctions, on a weekly basis and in different regions of South Africa.
+Many people are facing financial difficulties.
+And sadly as a result are losing vehicles due to defaulting on monthly payments.

-If you are new to the repossession auctions will find there are staff on hand to help and advise on the process and requirements and finance is almost always available on the spot for anyone who needs to borrow money for bidding on and buying bank repo cars at an auction.
+If you are new to the repossession auctions will find there are staff on hand to help and advise on the process and requirements.
+And finance is almost always available on the spot for anyone who needs to borrow money for bidding on and buying bank repo cars at an auction.